Another in our series of #TIPS intended to keep your data secure and help you manage fraud, embezzlement, waste, and abuse in your practice.

 Ensure that each username is configured for access control.
 Your software probably already has a few predefined access control levels for different job functions, such as: “front desk”, “chairside”, “coordinator”, “manager” and so on.

 The basic principle is that employees should only be permitted to access the software functions required for them to do their job – and no more.
-The dentist or practice owner should be the only person with “administrator” level access in the Practice Management Software.
+Again, the dentist or practice owner should be the only person with “administrator” level access in the Practice Management Software.

 If you have questions about usernames, passwords and access control for your software, the first step is to read the relevant section in the software manual – it will help.
 If you need more help, contact your software vendor.
 They can set things up properly – after all, they designed the software you are using.

-In conjunction with this, you’ll need to create and implement a practice “computer use policy” and business code of conduct.
+In conjunction with this, you’ll should to create and implement a “computer use policy” and “business code of conduct”.

-I have provided a couple of examples that you can download and use as as a starting point. (they are in MS-Word format)
+I have provided a couple of examples you can download to use as a starting point. (they are in PDF format)

-PLEASE, don’t just copy and paste the documents into your practice manual.
-These documents should to be thoughtfully tailored to your specific situation.
+PLEASE, don’t copy and paste the documents into your practice manual.

-As always, if you have questions regarding any of the above, please feel free to contact me.
+If you have questions, please feel free to contact me.